ssbagalkar/CarND-Capstone/README.md

 #### Architecture
 ![png](./imgs/final-project-ros-graph-v2.png)

-### Traffic Lights Detection
+### Perception

-#### Detection node
+#### Traffic Light Detection
 The traffic light detection logic is in the detector node (`ros/src/tl_detector/tl_detector.py`).
 The purpose of this node is to alert the vehicle when it's approaching a red light.
 Specifically, the detector node subscribes to the `/current_pose` and `/base_waypoints` topics and uses a global list of traffic light coordinates to determine if it's approaching a traffic light, i.e. under 80 meters.
 We believe this is appropriate since at 42mph, or 19m/s, this gives the vehicle about 4 seconds to come to a complete stop if the traffic light is red.

 The vehicle receives a steady stream of camera images from its front-facing camera, and once it's determined that the vehicle is approaching a traffic light, the detector node then uses a classifier (`ros/src/tl_detector/tl_classifier.py`) to draw bounding boxes of traffic lights in the image and determine their colors.
 This information will then be published via the `/traffic_waypoint` topic of which the waypoint updater node subscribes to.

 ![png](./imgs/tl-detector-ros-graph.png)

-#### Classifier
+#### Traffic Light Classifier

 *TODO*

-### Waypoints update
+### Planning

 The eventual purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities.
 Depending on traffic lights the velocity is set.
-This node will subscribe to the /base_waypoints, /current_pose,  and /traffic_waypoint topics, and publish a list of waypoints ahead of the car with target velocities to the /final_waypoints topic as shown below:
+This node subscribes to the `/base_waypoints`, `/current_pose`,  and `/traffic_waypoint` topics, and publishes a list of waypoints ahead of the car with target velocities to the `/final_waypoints` topic as shown below:

 ![png](./imgs/waypoint-updater-ros-graph.png)

-The Wapoints update funtion is implemented in the waypoint_updater.py file.
+The Wapoints update funtion is implemented in the `waypoint_updater.py` file.

 ### Control